 Website load speed is a very important ranking factor.
 Make sure your website loads as fast as possible.

 The most common issues that may cause slower loading speeds:

-Mobile devices usage increases every year.
+Mobile device usage increases every year.
 There’s no question how important it is that your website is mobile-friendly (responsive).
-If you are using quality website builders (like MailerLite), your website is likely already optimized for mobile devices.
+If you are using quality no-code website builders (like Ycode or MailerLite), your website is likely already optimized for mobile devices.
 It’s still recommended to check your site on all devices, just to be sure.

 You can use this Google tool to find out whether your website is mobile friendly and get suggestions on how it could be improved.

 Google sums up what structured data is very well: “Structured data is a standardized format for providing information about a page and classifying the page content; for example, on a recipe page, what are the ingredients, the cooking time and temperature, the calories, and so on.”